marti-dotcom/Variant-sets/README.md

 ## Output

-The following output annotated files will be generated in your working directory, according to the software annotation tool:
+The following output files will be generated in your working directory, according to the software tools, with their relative variant annotations:

 * `output_annovar.hg38_multianno.txt`
 * `output_snpeff.vcf`